 VERIFYING YOUR VOTER REGISTRATION STATUS

 Online: Oklahoma online voter tool

 Phone: Contact your County Board of Elections.

 ABSENTEE BALLOT QUALIFICATIONS

 Who can vote absentee: Any registered voter in Oklahoma may vote by absentee ballot.
 It is not necessary to give a reason for voting absentee.
 Information on Special Conditions.

 OBTAINING AN ABSENTEE BALLOT

-By mail: Mail your absentee ballot applications to your local County Board of Elections.
+By mail: Download and mail your absentee ballot applications to your local County Board of Elections.
 You are not required to use the form, however.
 You may write a letter to your county election board to apply for absentee ballots.
 The letter must contain the following information.

 -your birth date

 -the address at which you are registered to vote